neslib/Neslib.Sdl3/Docs/Docs/index.md

 ### Windows

 There are no additional requirements other than deploying the 32-bit or 64-bit version of SDL3.dll with your application.
+For the SDL satellite libraries, you must deploy the corresponding DLL's as well.

 ### macOS

 Only Intel macOS is currently supported (since I don't have an ARM Mac to test on).

 You don't need to deploy any files.
-The SDL library is linked into the application.
+The SDL library, as well as its satellite libraries, are linked into the application.

 You may need to add the following frameworks to the SDK manager if you haven't done so already: